61st Engineer Legion Mixed Battalion

 61e BMGL - 61 BMGL - Foreign Legion - Mixed Battalion - Camp Canjuers - Lieutenant Colonel Bouchier - Major Brunet - 1974

 Lt.
 Col. Bouchier (left), the battalion’s commander since 1972, was replaced by Major Brunet on October 11, 1974.
-In fact, the 61e BMGL commanders were provided by the Engineer Corps, while their second-in-command came from the Legion.
+The 61e BMGL’s commanders came from the Engineer Corps, while the second-in-command was drawn from the Legion.

 Canjuers 1975-1978

-The years 1975 and 1976 saw other projects to be realized, such as the construction of a helicopter landing zone, an obstacle course, a launch site for MILAN anti-tank missiles and installations for artillery observatories.
-The two construction companies also built several firebreaks, accompanied with intervention roads, as fire prevention measures.
-Since January 1975, a fire-fighting platoon composed exclusively of legionnaires (five groups) had been permanently monitoring the entire camp.
+The years 1975 and 1976 saw additional projects completed, including the construction of a helicopter landing zone, an obstacle course, a launch site for MILAN anti-tank missiles, and facilities for artillery observation posts.
+The two construction companies also built several firebreaks with access roads as fire-prevention measures.
+From January 1975 onward, a fire-fighting platoon composed exclusively of legionnaires (five groups) permanently monitored the entire camp.

 In May 1975, Captain Gansmann was replaced by Captain Stemberger as commander of the Legion Company.
 Stemberger, a former legionnaire who had enlisted in 1949, left the company and the Legion in October 1976.
 Captain Pierquin succeeded him.